Thursday, January 26

 Quick Facts about Vermont:

-1. A few things Vermont is known for are: maple syrup, beautiful forests, and skiing resorts.
-Vermont only has one state nickname, and that is: the Green Mountain State.
-The Vermont state motto is “Freedom and Unity”.
-The Vermont state motto was adopted sometime in 1788.
+1. Vermont has unique features that make it stand out.
+It's known for its maple syrup, beautiful forests, and skiing resorts.
+Did you know it only has one state nickname: the Green Mountain State?
+Its state motto, “Freedom and Unity,” was adopted in 1788.
 The abbreviation for Vermont is VT.

-2. The capital of Vermont is Montpelier.
-Montpelier officially became the capital of Vermont in 1805.
-Montpelier has an estimated population of about 8000 people.
+2. Montpelier is the capital of Vermont.
+It officially became the capital in 1805 and has an estimated population of about 8,000 people.

 3. The Vermont state bird is the Hermit thrush.
-The Hermit thrush is small brown bird with a brown/white spotted chest and a slightly reddish colored tail.
+The Hermit thrush is a small brown bird with a brown/white spotted chest and a slightly reddish-colored tail.
 The Hermit thrush was chosen as the state bird for Vermont on June 1, 1941.
-You can look at a picture and read more about the Hermit thrush here: CLICK HERE
+You can look at a picture and read more about the Hermit thrush here: Click here

-4. The Vermont official state flower is the Red Clover.
-The Red Clover is a perennial flowering plant that can be found growing in various places throughout the state of Vermont.
-The Red Clover start blooming during the months of May and June.
-The Red Clover has a pinkish red/purple flower head!!
-The Red Clover became the official state flower in February of 1895.
+4. The official state flower in Vermont is the red clover.
+This perennial flower grows in various places throughout Vermont and starts blooming in May and June.
+Its flower head is pinkish-red/purple.
+The Red Clover became the official state flower in February 1895.

-9. Vermont can get very hot and very cold depending on the time of year.
-The hottest temperature ever recorded in Vermont was 105 degrees Fahrenheit in St. Vernon, Vermont on July 4, 1911.
-The coldest temperature ever recorded in Vermont was -50 degrees (negative 50 degrees below zero) Fahrenheit in Bloomfield, Vermont on December 30, 1933.
+9. Did you know that Vermont can get very hot or cold, depending on the time of year?
+The hottest temperature recorded in Vermont was 105 degrees Fahrenheit in St. Vernon, Vermont, on July 4, 1911.
+That's as hot as a summer day in the desert!
+The coldest temperature recorded in Vermont was -50 degrees (negative 50 degrees below zero) Fahrenheit in Bloomfield, Vermont on December 30, 1933.
+That's as cold as the North Pole!
+Can you imagine what it would be like to experience these extreme temperatures?

 Get your free printable Vermont worksheet here: